Annotation

 3. Go to the Group tab.

 4. Under Group ID, you can assign the instance(s) to an existing group.
-To create a new group instead, click the + button or type a unique name in the field and press Enter on your keyboard.
+To create a new group instead, click the + button or type a unique name in the field and press Enter on the keyboard.

 🚧